mehdeh/flexible-interpolator/README.md

 **Parameters:**
 - `rho` (float): Rho parameter controlling curve shape (default: 7)
+  - Must be positive and non-zero
 - `include_zero` (bool): If True, replaces the last point with zero (default: False)
+  - Requires both start and end to be non-negative

 **Use Cases:**
 - Diffusion model noise schedules